couchbase-examples/couchbase-tutorials/tutorial/markdown/golang/quickstart-golang-gin.md

 We are fetching the direct connections by joining the airport collection with the route collection and filtering based on the source airport specified by the user and by routes with no stops.
 ## Running Tests

 We have defined integration tests using the standard go [testing package](https://pkg.go.dev/testing) for all the API end points.
 The integration tests use the same database configuration as the application.
-For the unit tests, we perform the operation using the API and confirm the results by checking the documents in the database.
+For the tests, we perform the operation using the API and confirm the results by checking the documents in the database.
 For example, to check the creation of the document by the API, we would call the API to create the document and then read the same document from the database and compare them.
 After the tests, the documents are cleaned up by calling the DELETE endpoint.

 ```sh
 # Run standard tests for the project